storj/drpc/drpcstream/README.md

 	// interface, so if you use this you must be ready to type assert and
 	// call RawFlush dynamically.
 	ManualFlush bool

+	// Internal contains options that are for internal use only.
+	Internal drpcopts.Stream
 }
 ```